什么是自闭症?

 - 从不同的角度来看待事物。

-It is important to remember that these are generalised strengths, and that many individuals on the autism spectrum do not have a strength in one or many of these areas and may in fact find some of these areas challenging.
+It is important to remember that these are generalised strengths, and that many autistic individuals do not have a strength in these areas and may in fact find some of these areas challenging.

 我的分歧也包括让我与众不同的礼物。

-Many individuals on the autism spectrum can find enjoyment in routine and predictability, or engaging in a particular passion, activity or hobby.
-This can mean that people on the spectrum may be highly successful in their chosen careers or hobbies.
+Many autistic individuals can find enjoyment in routine and predictability, or engaging in a particular passion, activity or hobby.
+This can mean that people on the spectrum may be highly successful in their chosen careers or hobbies, especially when they follow their passions.

 Just like there are some common strengths associated with the autism spectrum, there are a range of some common challenges that people on the autism spectrum may face.
 Some of these challenges can include: